hbc/HBC_master/contact/index.md

 title: "Contact"
 ---

 As we are often away from the office, the best way to contact us for general enquiries and project requests is by **[emailing us](mailto:bioinformatics@hsph.harvard.edu)**.
 Generally, you can expect a response within 48 hours so we can start to assess your needs and setup a meeting in person.
+Please note that we currently have a substantial queue and it may take us up to 8 weeks to start an analysis after speaking with you.
 For administrative requests, please contact [Megan Scott](mailto:mescott@hsph.harvard.edu).
 Billing inquiries and grant-related questions are handled by [Rachel Boschetto](mailto:rboschet@hsph.harvard.edu).
 Alternatively, you can try calling us at 617-432-4917 or just stop by our office.

 ### Office Location